timiadejumo/phase_2_project/README.md

 ---

 ### **Data Understanding and Analysis**
-We sourced our data majorly off the King County Housing sales dataset, which is widely and openly available on the Internet.
+We sourced our data majorly off the King County Homes sales dataset, which is widely and openly available on the Internet.
 We were also able to source some additional data from the
 Capitol Impact Government Gateway website.
 The dataset is for house sales in King County, WA between the the years 2014 to 2015.
 The dataset is available in .csv format.
 To analyse the data, we made use of the following Python libraries: